Today we’d like to introduce you to Ernie Burgos.

-It has absolutely not been a smooth road, nor will it probably ever be real.
-There’s always going to be struggling.
-Anyone that tells you otherwise is a liar.
+It definitely hasn’t been a smooth road, nor will it probably ever be really.
+There’s always going to be an obstacle of some sort, but that builds character.
+Anyone that tells you it’s easy is a liar.
 Both my parents immigrated to this country from Honduras, so their mindset is very traditional.
 Go to school, get a job, work the rest of your life, have a family, etc – the customary Hispanic grind.
 Because of that, they weren’t the most supportive when it came to going against those traditions and perusing something bigger.
 Not to say they’ve ever tried to directly talk me out of anything, but there’s always the constant reminder of the importance of going back to school and getting a job.
 So support at home has been a struggle at times.
 And that’s not even getting into how competitive and cutthroat the creative and entrepreneurial game is.
 That’s a whole ‘nother monster in itself.

 We’d love to hear more about your business.

 Man.
 SPPLY&DMND’s a number of things.
 As of now, we’re a white label merch team.
 We do clothing customization.
 We have an in house clothing line called NO13ODY.
 We have a stylist, we do graphic design, I specialize in music production – we’re just overall a lifestyle brand.
 We have whatever it is that you need under one creative roof, and I think that’s what sets us apart.